Rsemane/ESXI-on-Azure-VM/Deployment.md

 ![CreatingVM](images/Creating-ESXI-VM-4.png)

-**Even if you create Legacy network and use official ISO not custom version 6, you will get this message**
+**PS: Even if you create Legacy network and use official ISO not custom version 6, you will get this message**
 ![CreatingVM](images/no_adapter.png)